jraphx.nn.conv

 • out_features (int) – Size of each output sample.

-• concat (bool, optional) – If set to False, the multi-head attentions are averaged instead of concatenated. (default: True)
+• concat (bool, default: True) – If set to False, the multi-head attentions are averaged instead of concatenated. (default: True)

 If set, will combine aggregation and skip information via